 That’s why your first approach in the data security sphere should be to track your existing legal obligations.
 Have you added any clauses while getting the customer on board regarding data security?
 Were any of these clauses added impromptu?
 What will happen if your customer’s data gets compromised?
 What preventive measures should you take to avoid severe repercussions?

-After figuring out answers to these questions, we’d say build a contract that legally binds the vendor.
+After figuring out answers to these questions, we’d say build a software contract that legally binds the vendor.
 Let them learn about the collective impact both you and them will face if customer data gets compromised.
 This is one of the best ways to ensure customer data security.

 8. Check Out Their Customer Support Tool & Its Performance